jfei3339/Minecraft-Survival-Games/README.md

 ## Demo Video

-Here is example gameplay footage.
+Here is example gameplay footage (click the image below to see the Youtube video).
 The server/database were both running on my local machine, so the player stats are pretty much blank.

 [![SURVIVAL GAMES DEMO](http://img.youtube.com/vi/XVueaDvkujM/0.jpg)](http://www.youtube.com/watch?v=XVueaDvkujM "Survival Games DEMO")